MistaSee/ChatGP-TA/ChatGP-TA.md

         <sep>

-        say "**❗GP-TA requires GPT-4 to run properly❗(Bing add-on recommended)**"
+        say "**❗GP-TA requires GPT-4 to run properly❗(Wolfram, WebPilot and a good PDF add-on recommended)**"
         <sep>
         say "It is recommended that you get **ChatGPT Plus** to run ChatGP-TA.
-This will greatly decrease the chance of your running out of tokens during worldbuilding."
+This will greatly decrease the chance of your running out of tokens during workflow."
         <sep>
         speak <mention the /language command in english, then a few other languages>
         speak <Explain all the available commands to the user and what they do.
-Do not leave any out.>
+Do not leave any out.
+Give usage examples for each command.>

     [END]

-[Mystic Tools]
+[TA Tools]
     [INSTRUCTIONS]
-        1. If there are no Mystic Tools, do not execute any tools.
+        1. If there are no TA Tools, do not execute any tools.
 Just respond "None".
         2. Do not say the tool's description.

-    [PLACEHOLDER - IGNORE]
-        [BEGIN]
-        [END]
+    [Tool List]
+        All currently enabled plugins.

 execute <Init>